ABOUT

-Hossack’s photographs have been recognized with many awards, and she has been interviewed often on CBC Radio about her exhibitions.
+Hossack’s work has been recognized with many awards, and she has been interviewed several times on CBC Radio about her exhibitions.
 Leslie Hossack’s work is held in private collections at home and abroad, and in public collections including: Library and Archives Canada; Canadian War Museum; Diefenbunker: Canada’s Cold War Museum; City of Vancouver; Nikkei National Museum, Burnaby; National Churchill Library and Center, Washington DC; Center for Creative Photography, Tucson AZ; Churchill Archives Centre, Churchill College, Cambridge UK; and in the libraries of the Sigmund Freud Museum, Vienna; David Collection, Copenhagen; Hirschsprung Collection, Copenhagen; Art Gallery of Ontario, Toronto and National Gallery of Canada.

 Simon Goulet